 I would like my students to be able to practice before the tournament starts.

-We strongly encourage you to get your students to use their free practice accounts, which they receive when registering for your class.
+Students have the opportunity to purchase a second practice account for $4, which they can use both before your class starts and after it ends.
 These are accessible the moment your students register, and remains open afterwards as well.
 We created these accounts so students could learn how to use Stock-Trak and try out new trading ideas without impacting their class performance.

 I would like to have my students practice on their official class portfolio.
 Can their portfolios receive a reset at the end of the practice session?